 Can You Use “I” in a Research Paper?

-However, the use of “I” and “we” still has some generally accepted rules we ought to follow.
-For example, the first person is more likely used in the abstract, introduction, discussion, and conclusion sections of an academic paper while the third person and passive constructions are found in the methods and results sections.
+However, “I” and “we” still have some generally accepted pronoun rules writers should follow.
+For example, the first person is more likely used in the abstract, Introduction section, Discussion section, and Conclusion section of an academic paper while the third person and passive constructions are found in the Methods section and Results section.

 In this article, we discuss when you should avoid personal pronouns and when they may enhance your writing.

 - clarify meaning by eliminating passive voice constructions;

 - establish authority and credibility (e.g., assert ethos, the Aristotelian rhetorical term referring to the personal character);

 - express interest in a subject matter (typically found in rapid correspondence);